Mexican drug cartel boss sentenced to life in prison

 Story highlights

-- Alfredo Beltran Leyva was once aligned to Sinaloa cartel leader Joaquin "El Chapo" Guzman
+- Alfredo Beltran Leyva once aligned to Sinaloa cartel leader Joaquin "El Chapo" Guzman

 - A federal judge also ordered him to forfeit over $500 million

-Washington (CNN)A Mexican cartel boss once aligned with Joaquin "El Chapo" Guzman and referred to by authorities as one of the "Goliaths" of drug straffickers was sentenced to life in prison Wednesday for his involvement in an international drug ring.
+Washington (CNN)A Mexican cartel boss once aligned with Joaquin "El Chapo" Guzman and referred to by authorities as one of the "Goliaths" of drug traffickers was sentenced to life in prison Wednesday for his involvement in an international drug ring.

 Alfredo Beltran Leyva, also known as Mochomo, was a kingpin behind the Beltran Leyva Organization -- a Mexican drug-trafficking cartel prosecutors say is responsible for importing substantial quantities of cocaine and methamphetamine into the US.